-Behavior Contract:
+Individual Behavior Plans or Behavior Contract:

+If a student is found to need a more targeted plan to decrease low-level behaviors, the Prentice team may opt to develop an individual behavior plan to reinforce appropriate or desired behavior.
+If the individualized plan does not succeed in improving behavior, it may be necessary to place the students on a behavior contract.
 A behavior contract may be developed when a student's behavior continues to impede the learning of himself/herself or others.
-While The Prentice School provides low level behavioral supports and services to students, a behavior contract may be implemented if a student is unable to improve his/her behaviors in accordance with The Prentice School's academic and behavioral expected behaviors (as outlined above).
+While The Prentice School provides low level behavioral supports and services to students, a behavior contract may be implemented if a student is unable to improve his/her behaviors in accordance with The Prentice School's academic and behavioral expected behaviors (as outlined in this handbook).

 Behavioral goals and expected behaviors will be developed and outlined within the behavioral contract.
 These goals and expected behaviors will be monitored daily by the student's teacher(s).
 A 30 day official review by the Administrative Staff will be conducted to determine next steps.
-If the behavior contract created by The Prentice School is still not enough to support the student's needs, the student may be exited from Prentice.
+If the behavior contract created by The Prentice School is still not enough to support the student's needs, or if the student cannot maintain appropriate behavior, the student may be exited from Prentice.